iddhi-sulakshana/tnd-system/README.md

 ## Admin

--   [ ] When System is running for the first time user need to add relevant details for the Company and the Admin details.
+-   [x] When System is running for the first time user need to add relevant details for the Company and the Admin details.
 -   [ ] Manage Cashiers and Managers (Add / Delete / Edit)
 -   [x] Export the data from the system / create backup.
 -   [x] Restore the data from the backup.
+-   [ ] Should be able to change the company details on the settings page.

 ## Managers